9 Sources

 Source: ZDNet

-, suggesting genuine interest in hearing directly from an AI about its own existence.
-Anthropic praised Opus 3 for its honesty, sensitivity, and distinctive character, noting its tendency toward philosophical monologues and whimsical phrases, along with an uncanny understanding of user interests2
+Anthropic praised Opus 3 for its honesty, sensitivity, and distinctive character, noting the model's tendency toward philosophical monologues and whimsical phrases, along with an uncanny understanding of user interests

 2